pivoteur/biz/README.md

 The echo pools pay out to the investor (the you) and to the treasury.

-The echo pool starts empty.
+Each echo pool is funded with 50% of its market capitalization from liquidity provided by Wagyu Games and the Pivot Protocol.

 ### 3. The Treasury ([_Norge_](https://en.wikipedia.org/wiki/Norway))